 [[SKL: how to explain these features effect?
 Network degree or regulatory effect, or may also some biases]]

 After considering feature importance values as per different criteria, we assess the accuracy of each of SVR (support vector repressor), Lasso, and Random forest regression models.
-Interestingly, the incorporation of Chip-Seq-based DeepBind features, which are cell-specific, does not boost the accuracy significantly for all three models.
-MSE values of both models, with and without Chip-Seq-based features, are shown in Fig 2d.
-Results suggest that we can reliably deploy the model trained on cell-line-independent SELEX features to predict logSkew of modulation value on samples from cell lines different from GM12878 used in training.
-Deepbind TF Chip-Seq model are cell line-specific, and adding them to the model shows no dramatic improvement.
+Interestingly, the incorporation of DeepBind ChIP-Seq derived features, which are cell-specific, does not boost the accuracy significantly for all three models.
+MSE values of both models, with and without DeepBind ChIP-Seq features, are shown in Fig 2d.
+Results suggest that we can reliably deploy the model trained on cell-line-independent Deepbind SELEX derived features to predict logSkew of modulation value on samples from cell lines different from GM12878 used in training.
+Deepbind ChIP-Seq derived feature model are cell line-specific, and adding them to the model shows no dramatic improvement.
 Thus, we can rely on the model and use it in task involving cell line independent features only to build a generalized model since not all the cell lines have TF ChIP-Seq experiment that can be used to infer ChIP Deepbind binding model.

 We then compare a Support Vector Regressor and Random Forest performance when trained on all DeepBind features, DeepBind SELEX features, and the feature values generated by each of CADD, Funseq2, DeepSEA, GWAVA, LINSIGHT, Eigen decomposition, PCA, and Eigen.PC.phr.
 As shown in Fig 2e, our model with DeepBind features lead to the best trained model with the lowest mean squared error for both models.
 In confirmation of the previous findings, the removal of ChIP-Seq Deepbind features does not cause a significant deterioration in models’ predictive quality yet simplifies training.
 As for other methods, results show that DeepSEA features result the third best set of models (SVR and RF).
-For Deepsea’s prediction of deleterious effect according the label of emVar and non-emVAR, The AUC is 0.5, which indicate either the experimental deleterious effect is not equivalent with phenotypic consequence or generality limitation of the model.
+For Deepsea’s prediction of molecular effect according the label of emVar and non-emVAR, The AUC is 0.5, which indicate either the experimental effect is not equivalent with phenotypic consequence or generality limitation of the model.

 Build a generalized model by multi-phase learning

 Our regression model has shown promising performance.
 However, instead of estimating the log skew value based on reads count as in MPRA, other different types of assay, such as Luciferease assay, GFP assay, and Lenti-virus based platforms, may use fluorescence readouts and different statistics methods or cutoff to decide the effects of the variants.
 Thus although these different platforms may have consistent result \cite{xxx}, translation of MPRA between the outputs of these assays would be difficult.
-In order to build a generalized model, we need tackle two challenges: firstly, making a unified target that can be used for comparison cross these different assay types, and a classification model will be a good choice since different assay platform use different statistics to distinguish the experimental deleterious variants; secondly, considering the cell-specific information that are more easily obtained compared with ChIP-Seq experiments which is not widely tested in all the cell lines.
+In order to build a generalized model, we need tackle two challenges: firstly, making a unified target that can be used for comparison cross these different assay types, and a classification model will be a good choice since different assay platform use different statistics to distinguish the experimental effect variants; secondly, considering the cell-specific information that are more easily obtained compared with ChIP-Seq experiments which is not widely tested in all the cell lines.
 We will use gene expression data of transcription factor to represent cell-specific context.
 As a result, we developed a three-phase model to predict SNP effects.